xgenereux/xgenereux.github.io/_posts/2199-01-01-future-post.md

 $$ (1,m_1) \cdot (1,m_2) = 0 \iff 1+m_1m_2 = 0 \iff m_2 = -\frac{1}{m_1}. $$

 Even though it seems possible to write a motivated version of this argument, I would argue that a justified proof would be hard to attain.
-Here I make the distinction between my naive and informal notions of motivated and justified.
+Here I make a distinction between my naive and informal notions of motivated and justified.

 **Motivated proof** : A proof where the choice of each proof step is supported.
 For example these could be
 - Rephrasing to converge syntactically towards the goal. (e.g rewriting the definition of continuity in a real analysis problem)